christophe-gouel/gams-style-guide/README.md

 ## Long lines ##

 Strive to limit your code to 90 characters per line.
-This size fits comfortably on a printed page with a reasonably sized font or on half a laptop screen (which allows you to compare 2 files side by side).
+This size fits comfortably on  half a laptop screen with a reasonably sized font (which allows you to compare 2 files side by side or to have a running process along your code).

 _Other options:_